 We’ll start with a hard wallet check.
 Do you have the budget to hire an SEO professional?
 Salaries for someone with search engine optimization experience and knowledge can range from $47,000 to $96,000.

 Then consider that you might need multiple SEO experts, dependent on your current site, your industry and, more importantly, your goals.
 Don’t forget to include the additional costs of benefits like medical, sick time, 401k, computers, etc. Having a strong in-house team is great, but it can be more expensive than you may be able to support.

-Agencies have their expenses, too, after all, we too need to keep the lights on.
-You’ll start with an initial set up fee.
+Agencies have their expenses, as well.
+After all, we, too, need to keep the lights on.
+You’ll start with an initial set-up fee.
 This one-time fee can vary greatly depending on the agency and the scope of work needed to get your site ready to be worked on.
 You’re looking at a fee between $500 to $2,000 here.
-Next will be your monthly SEO management fee, which typically starts around $500 but can change depending on your goals and how intricate your website is.
-This may include a certain number of hours an SEO rep will work on your site each month.
+Next will be your monthly SEO management fee, which typically starts around $500, but can change depending on your goals and how intricate your website is.
+This may include a certain number of hours an SEO pro will work on your site each month.
 Once those hours have been maxed out, agencies charge hourly rates, which generally range between $100 to $250 per hour.

 Take a day and do a serious cost analysis of the total expense of one employee vs. multiple employees vs. an agency.
 This is a great way to gain some serious cost perspective.